 Just like last year, I assisted my Educational Development Centre with National Science Week activities.
 This year they were able to do most of the work on their own, which was extremely gratifying to me as a volunteer.

-Me and my colleagues, Josh and Julie, basically served as their scientists in residence.
-This is us with the new EDC director:
+Me and my Peace Corps colleagues, Josh and Julie, served as their scientists in residence.
+This is us with the new centre director:

 We visited some schools, just like last year:

 2 seconds later:

 We visited some of the shopping malls in town:

 We did also did some science demonstrations at the local shopping centre:

 (A special thanks to the volunteers from Tenteleni for photographing our event!)

 The EDC staff organized a series of field trips.
 First was Sonae Novoboard, a local particle board manufacturer:

 Next was Sembcorp Silulumanzi, the local water utility: